 Mode 1.
 Cross-border supply.
 The supplier and customer are in different countries.
 The service is supplied across the border

 Mode 2.
 Consumption abroad.
 The customer travels abroad and receives a service from a service provider in the other country

 Mode 3.
 Commercial presence.
 The supplier sets up business in the same country as its customers

 Mode 4.
 Presence or movement of natural persons.
 Professionals and other service workers move to the customer’s country.
 Not to be confused with free movement of people

 For services, experts say the task is fairly straightforward but time-consuming because of the volume of work required — around 160 types of services are covered, each having commitments on four “modes of delivery”.
 (There’s an example below.)

-Officials will have to go through every provision in the EU’s services schedule that applies either to the EU–12 (or in some cases EU–15) or only to the UK.
-They will then have to transfer the provision into the UK’s schedule.
-This is not necessarily straight copy and paste.
+Officials had to go through every provision in the EU’s services schedule that applied either to the EU–12 (or in some cases EU–15) or only to the UK.
+They then hadto transfer the provision into the UK’s schedule.
+This was not necessarily straight copy and paste.

-Fortunately, judging by a quick electronic search for “UK”, only four limitations on market access are identified as applying specifically to the UK:
+Fortunately, judging by a quick electronic search for “UK”, only four limitations on market access were identified as applying specifically to the UK:

 - Medical services (mode 3 — commercial presence): “Establishment for doctors under the National Health Service is subject to medical manpower planning”